-- Inflation is basically a rise in prices.
+- Inflation is a situation of rising prices in the economy.

 Inflation and value of money